voxeltycoon/docs/docs/guides/script-mods/adding-onclick-event-to-a-notification.md

 ## Compile and run the mod

-Now we can add this mod to the game an try it out.
+Now we can add this mod to the game and try it out.

 To read in detail how to do this, read [Creating your first script mod](/guides/script-mods/creating-your-first-script-mod) - **Run the mod**.